BLS Zoom Groups

 (back to top of this page)

 A series of beginner and improver Zoom microscopy groups ran in 2022 and 2023.
-A monthly improvers group is continuing through Spring 2024.
+The monthly improvers group has continued through 2024.
 See ‘Events’ for the dates of these sessions.
-If you would like to join these sessions, or for more information, please contact: zoom-microscopy@britishlichensociety.org.uk
+If you would like to join us, or for more information, please contact: zoom-microscopy@britishlichensociety.org.uk

 (back to top of this page)